Home » MBA Program » Faculty

 • BA, English, University of Cape Town, South Africa

-Professor Diamant received her B.A. in English from the University of Cape Town, South Africa; her M.A. in English from the Hebrew University of Jerusalem in Israel; and her Ph.D. in English and Comparative Literature from Columbia University.
+She received her BA in English from the University of Cape Town, South Africa; her MA in English from the Hebrew University of Jerusalem in Israel; and her PhD in English and Comparative Literature from Columbia University.

 Alex Dontoh Professor of Accounting